adii1109/js-universe-fullstack-webdev/README.md

 The repository is organized into various directories, each representing a different aspect of full-stack web development.
 Here's an overview of the main directories:

-- **/frontend**: Contains code related to the client-side or frontend development using technologies like React, Vue, or Angular.
+- **/frontend**: Contains code related to the client-side or frontend development using technologies like React.

 - **/backend**: Houses server-side or backend development code.
 This may include Node.js, Express, or other server technologies.